btjanaka/dance-old/README.md

 3. Use SELECT mode to make a final selection of molecules.
 This mode takes in all the molecules, sorts them again by Wiberg bond order, splits them into several bins, and selects the smallest molecules from each bin.
-This requires the `output-mols.smi` and `output-tri-n-data.csv` from the FILTER step.
+This requires the `output-mols.smi` and `output-tri-n-data.csv` from the GENERATE step.

-*note: SELECT mode coming soon*
+_note: SELECT mode coming soon_

 ## Dependencies

 DANCE requires the following libraries to operate:

 - Python standard library
 - Openeye
 - Matplotlib